Connect with others who understand.

 Anxiety

 People with narcolepsy may also experience symptoms of anxiety.
-A study of 60 individuals with epilepsy found that more than half experienced panic attacks and social phobia.
+A study of 60 individuals with epilepsy found that more than half experienced panic attacks and anxiety.
 In a study of 53 children and teens with type 1 narcolepsy, 45 percent had some degree of social impairment.
-Questions about anxiety and social avoidance were part of the assessment used to determine social functioning.
 The reasons for anxiety aren’t fully understood.
 Anxiety may be related to feeling out of control due to narcolepsy symptoms.
 Anxiety may also be related to low hypocretin levels.

 Concentration and Memory Problems